Geboyi/krapani_project/Solution.md

 - Availability Zones: Public and private subnets span multiple AZs for high availability.

 #### CI/CD Integration with Terraform and GitHub Actions:
-Terraform the Infrastructure as Code (IaC) tool.
+Terraform, the Infrastructure as Code (IaC) tool.
 GitHub Actions as the CI/CD tool.<br>
 Workflow:
 The workflow is triggered on code changes or manual events by developers.
 GitHub Actions initiates build and test processes to ensure code quality.
-Deployment artifacts are stored in an S3 bucket.
-Elastic Kubernetes Service (EKS) is updated with the new deployment package in the app tier.
+Deployment artifacts are stored in an S3 bucket (static content).
+Elastic Kubernetes Service (EKS) is updated with the new deployment (containerized) package in the app tier from the Docker Hub registry.

 #### Other Services:
 - Security: Effective security measures with WAF, Shield, Cognito, and private subnets.